SAP-samples/cap-hana-exercises-codejam/exercises/ex8/README.md

 1. After you deployed the application, why was the data that we loaded from CSV gone from the newly deployed application?

-2. Why do you think we added `node_modules` to the build-parameters ignore?

 ## Further Study

 * [CAP - Deploy to Cloud Foundry](https://cap.cloud.sap/docs/guides/deployment/to-cf)